yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - Keep fences, semaphores, transient allocators, and temporary buffers organized per established frame structure.
       - Do not mix permanent resources and frame-local scratch state carelessly.
       - Make frame ownership and reset points obvious.
+      - Keep frame-in-flight count and reuse rules centralized.
+    guidance:
+      - Frame logic is one of the fastest ways for a Vulkan backend to become haunted.
+      - A repeated predictable per-frame pattern is far better than feature-local improvisation.

   command_recording:
     headline: